Download PDF here.

 Receives the National Endowment for the Arts Fellowship

-Selected for the exhibition entitled An International Survey of Recent Painting and Sculpture.
+Selected for the exhibition entitled An International Survey of Recent Painting and Sculpture at the Museum of Modern Art, New York, NY.

-Has his first solo American museum exhibition at the Museum of Art, Carnegie Institute, Pittsburgh, PA.
-The exhibition travels to the Museum of Fine Arts, Boston, MA.
+First solo American museum exhibition at the Museum of Art, Carnegie Institute, Pittsburgh, PA; travels to the Museum of Fine Arts, Boston, MA.

 Major museums acquire large-scale Modernist paintings by Scully at a time when Postmodernism is the dominant trend.